SELECT GRADE Douglas Fir

 DOUGLAS FIR VS. Southern Yellow Pine

 Some of our peers offer Southern yellow pine as the standard framing material for their prefabricated building kits.
 Although there are benefits to using Southern yellow pine, this wood type isn’t nearly as attractive as Douglas fir, nor as strong as a wood framing material.
 For example, Southern yellow pine features a pale yellowish tint whereas our premium quality Douglas fir timbers take on a slight rosy cast.
 This makes all the difference in one’s space, as Douglas fir looks and feels more high-end as both an interior and exterior element.
 Similarly, Southern yellow pine and Douglas fir offer naturally durable properties that make either wood type acceptable for construction.
-However, Douglas fir has much more capacity to remain exceptionally strong and stable over time and provide superior protection from the elements.
+However, Douglas fir has a greater capacity to remain exceptionally strong and stable over time and provide superior protection from the elements.

 REQUEST A FREE DIGITAL CATALOG